al3xtjames/ghidra-firmware-utils/README.md

 ## Usage
 ### PCI option ROM loader
 Add a PCI option ROM to a Ghidra project.
+Legacy x86 option ROMs can be directly loaded for analysis.
+Ensure that the binary format is set to **x86 PCI Option ROM**, and import the binary.

+UEFI option ROMs or option ROMs that contain more than one image should be imported using the filesystem loader.
 When prompted to select an import mode, select **File system**.
 The images contained within the option ROM will be displayed, and can be imported for analysis.
-Information for each image can be displayed by selecting **Get Info** in the right-click menu for an image.
+Legacy x86 images will be handled the x86 PCI Option ROM loader, and UEFI images will be handled by the PE32 loader (compression is supported).
+Information for each image can be displayed by selecting **Get Info** in the right-click menu.

 ## License
 Apache 2.0, with some exceptions: